The key document is the press release. A press release is the written statement you would send to the press to interest them in your story.

 >> Download media guide – Spokesperson and case study tips

-- The photos will need to be a high resolution (most camera phones are great these days).
+- The photos will need to be a high resolution (most camera phones are excellent these days).

 If you do not have any images, it might be a good idea to visit the HAE Image Repository of the US Hereditary Angioedema Association at haeimages.com.